scnslabutsa/myhthelperEduContent/_episodes/OHS17c.md

 * Drink and eat high-potassium foods like fruit juices, sports drinks, potatoes with the skin, and bananas.

 * Eat small, frequent meals and snacks throughout the day.

+<sup>35</sup>American Cancer Society, 2015.
+Nutrition for the Person with Cancer During Treatment: Diarrhea.